 0. The UAV is registered in the network and a PDU session is established as specified in clause 5.2.3.2.

-1. The USS initiates the PDU Session modification by invoking the Nnef_AFSessionWithQoS_Create request including USS Identity/AF Identifier, Transaction Reference ID, UAV-UAVC Pairing info/Flow description(s), QoS reference.
+1. The USS initiates the PDU Session modification by invoking the Nnef_AFSessionWithQoS_Create request including USS Identity/AF Identifier, UAV-UAVC Pairing info/Flow description(s), QoS reference.
 The UAV-UAVC Pairing info/Flow description(s) includes the UAV-C IP address.
 See step 1 in clause 4.15.6.6 of TS 23.502 [3]: Setting up an AF session with required QoS.

 2. UAS NF/NEF authorizes the request from the USS followed by interacting with PCF triggering a Npcf_PolicyAuthorization_Create request and provides relevant parameters to the PCF.